bgerp/ztm_doc/Cabinets/OfficeCabinet_Type1_L1_3P/README.md

 This folio will be filled after precising the concept of the sensor group.
 ![5 Sensors 2](https://raw.githubusercontent.com/bgerp/ztm_doc/master/Cabinets/OfficeCabinet_Type1_L1_3P/exports/5_sensors_2.png)

-Drinking water folio is part of the sensor group, is is displaying how the drinking water is measured inside one target room.
+Drinking water folio is part of the sensor group.
+It is displaying how the drinking water is measured inside one target room.
 ![6 Drink Water](https://raw.githubusercontent.com/bgerp/ztm_doc/master/Cabinets/OfficeCabinet_Type1_L1_3P/exports/6_drink_water.png)

 Lamps of the room.